-With more states allowing same-sex marriage or honoring out-of-state same-sex marriages, legally married same-sex couples enjoy more than 1,000 new rights and benefits.
-Some matters can be complicated if you live in a state that does not allow or recognize same-sex marriage, so it's important to discuss your individual situation with your financial advisor to ensure you understand your rights.
-If you and your partner are married or making wedding plans, you should be aware of important tax, benefit, estate planning and other changes that may affect your financial situation.
+Still, some matters can be complicated if you live in a state that does not allow or recognize same-sex marriage, so it's important to discuss your individual situation with your financial advisor to ensure you understand your rights.
+Regardless of your situation, you should be aware of important tax, benefit, estate planning and other issues.

-Legally married same-sex couples now enjoy the same federal gift or estate tax benefits as heterosexual married couples.
+Gift and estate taxes.
+Legally married same-sex couples enjoy the same federal gift or estate tax benefits as any married couple.
 Primarily, those benefits include an unlimited gift or estate tax marital deduction for any amounts passing to a spouse, either as an outright gift or in a trust that qualifies for the unlimited marital deduction.
 If you’re not married, the current gift or estate tax threshold may apply to asset transfers upon your death.
-The threshold is $5.34 million in 2014.
+The threshold is $5.43 million in 2015.

 This article is for general informational purposes only.
 It is not intended to be used, and cannot be used, as a substitute for specific individualized legal or tax advice.
 Additionally, any tax information provided is not intended to be used and cannot be used by any taxpayer for the purpose of avoiding tax penalties.
 Tax and other laws are subject to change, either prospectively or retroactively.
 Individuals should consult with a qualified independent tax advisor, CPA and/or attorney for specific advice based on the individual’s personal circumstances.
 Examples included in this article, if any, are hypothetical and for illustrative purposes only.